svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_compilation_1/index.md

   (lambda (exp) (and (is-list exp) (is-nil (cdr exp)))))
 ```

-Some expressions evaluate to themself, such as a number or an array.
+Some expressions evaluate to them self, such as a number or an array.
 These
 will be compiler into immediate values in the resulting instruction list.
 The following functions are used to identify `self-evaluating` expressions.